cameronsutter/mern-starter/README.md

 ## Retrospec/Improvements

 1. I started with a boilerplate project that included MongoDB (because I wanted to impress you with the fact that I learned MongoDB in a weekend).
 The boilerplate came with a lot of useless features that I didn't need for a small project.
 If I had been building it for production, I would have taken this approach, but for a small code challenge with very limited time, it wasn't the best approach
-1. I spent about 8-10 hours on this, but i severely underestimated some of the challenges and spent too much time at first reading about the tools and not enough time figuring out how to build with them
+1. I severely underestimated some of the challenges and spent too much time at first reading about the tools and not enough time figuring out how to build with them
 1. I haven't used server-side rendering before so I think i made some of that wonky
-1. I was hoping to also have working tests … but time
+1. I was hoping to also have working tests ... but time
-1. Using docker sounded like a good idea at first, but it turned out to make my cycle time between tries like almost 3-5 minutes … ouch
+1. Using docker sounded like a good idea at first, but it turned out to make my cycle time between tries like almost 3-5 minutes ... ouch.
+I could have looked into why the webpack watcher wasn't working, but instead of going down that rabbit hole like i would have for a production app, I opted to focus on basic functionality
-1. There's no security/authentication … there's no way that would fly in production
+1. There's no security/authentication ... there's no way that would fly in production